 Boards?
-Where we’re going, we don’t need boards.
-Or pens, paper, timers – or even turns!
-In Bananagrams all that is needed are the 144 letters that you’ll find in the giant banana-shaped pouch.
+Where we're going, we don't need boards.
+Or pens, paper, timers - or even turns!
+In Bananagrams, all you need are the 144 letters that you'll find in the giant banana-shaped pouch.
 Tip the letters out onto your table and turn them all face down.
 Each player takes the same number of letters.
-One player shouts “split” and the fun begins!
+One player shouts "split!" and the fun begins!

 Players flip over their letters and begin to arrange them into a word grid similar to a crossword.
 Letters can be moved around freely and you're encouraged to adapt your words to fit in new letters as they arrive.

 There are no turns in Bananagrams - each player creates their word grid at the same time.
 There is never any waiting time in this game.
 Letters have no different point values.
 All that you're trying to do is use all of your letters correctly.

 Did you pull out two Q's, an X, and a V?
 Don't worry, just switch them!

 Say "dump!" and place your unwanted letter face-down with the rest of the unused letters.
 However, you need to grab three in its place.
 This exchange can be made at any time and you can perform it as many times as you'd like - as long as you pick up the extra letters each time.